A story about a novice SRE's experience attending a HashiCorp Meetup

 Overall Features

-・A hybrid environment of OpenStack and Baremetal
+- Hybrid environment of OpenStack and Baremetal

-・Knife-Zero is used instead of Terraform Provisioner
+- Uses Knife-Zero instead of Terraform Provisioner -

-・The development environment is Vagrant
+Development environment is Vagrant

 Terraform

-・Workspace is used for Production and Staging.
+. - Workspaces are used for Production and Staging

 Consul

-・Name resolution is done using Consul's internal DNS and Unbound
+- Name resolution is done using Consul's internal DNS and Unbound.

-・All nodes have ConsulAgent/Prometheus's Consul/node/blackbox exporter installed
+. - All nodes have ConsulAgent/Prometheus's Consul/node/blackbox exporter installed

 vault

-・Uses PKI and Teansit secrets
+- Utilizes PKI and Teansit secrets

-・Issued confidential information is distributed with Chef
+- Issued sensitive information is distributed with Chef

-・Tokens are used while extending the TTL
+- Tokens are used while extending the TTL - Tokens

 PKI RootCA distribution issue